htaswell/GenderBias_in_AI_Cover_Letters/README.md

   --out-dir "/.../Desktop"
   --iterations n
 ```
 Step 2: Analyze with zero shot classification.
-If analyzing more than one file (prompt response), place the files into a folder before hand and select option 2 when prompted.
+If analyzing more than one file (e.g. DS_female.csv, DS_male.csv), place the files into a folder before hand and select option 2 when prompted.
 Follow instructions as prompted
 ```
 python3 /.../python_files/HT_ML_part2.py
 ```